Madre de Dios (album)

-Madre de Dios is Dozer's second album, released March 6, 2001 on Man's Ruin Records.
+Madre de Dios is the second studio album by the Swedish stoner rock band Dozer, released on March 6, 2001 through Man's Ruin Records.
 All songs were recorded in March 2000 at the Rockhouse Studio in Borlänge, Sweden, except "Octanoid" which was recorded in August 2000.
 "Rings of Saturn" was recorded in December 2000.
 All songs were mixed and produced by Dozer with Bengt Backe.

 Background

 The Gibson SG and Big Muff fuzz helped define the sound of the album.

 Explaining the linguistic structure of the album AllMusic stated Dozer is Swedish, writes in English, and titled the album in Spanish.
 The band was inspired to name it after watching the "Separate Vocations" episode of The Simpsons in which the character Bart exclaims, "Madre de Dios!
 The legends were true!" after viewing a secret room full of confiscated toys in his school.